-The write operations on this device are performed through the SI pin.
+The write operations on CY14X101PA are performed through the SI pin.
 To perform a write operation, if the device is write disabled, then the device must first be write enabled through the WREN instruction.
-When the writes are enabled (WEN = '1'), WRITE instruction is issued after the falling edge of CS.
-A WRITE instruction constitutes transmitting the WRITE opcode on SI line followed by two bytes of address (A12-A0) and the data (D7-D0) which is to be written.
-The most significant address bits (A15-A13) are don't cares.
+When the writes are enabled (WEN $\underline{=}$ '1'), WRITE instruction is issued after the falling edge of $\overline{CS}$ .
+A WRITE instruction constitutes transmitting the WRITE opcode on SI line followed by 3-bytes of address and the data (D7-D0) which is to be written.
+The most significant address byte contains